HFCherish/order2/order_tasks.md

 	27. should the order's total price is the sum of items' amounts (mapper, record; mapper-findAll) --2
 	28. should the order has a created date (mapper, record) --2
 	3. --------------------------------------------------
-	4. should return 404 when no orders in db --5
+	4. should return empty when no orders in db --5
 29. create payment
 	30. should return 201 when pay (resource.post) --2
 	3. --------------------------------------------------